-- Host is responsible to ensure that the official statistician has been trained using Baseball Canada's technologies well ahead of the event. - The official statistician for the tournament shall not be a member of any other committee due to the time required to complete this task - Game results will be tracked using GameChanger and updated live on both GameChanger and the Baseball Canada Championship website - Results should be posted and distributed to the media at least twice daily - There will be continual updating of team and individual statistics which are posted at the end of each days competition - Stats packages should be provided to the Player Evaluation (Awards) committee at the end of each day
+- Host is responsible to ensure that the official scorer has been trained using Baseball Canada's technologies well ahead of the event, and the volunteer scorekeepers trained as required.
+Game scorers are typically trained by the event's official scorekeeper, but may be trained by another (or previous) event's official scorekeeper. - The official scorer for the tournament shall not be a member of any other committee due to the time required to complete this task - Game results will be tracked using GameChanger and updated live on both GameChanger and the Baseball Canada Championship website - Official results shall be compiled by the official scorer(s) and released once confirmed accurate on all scoring platforms - · Results should be posted and distributed to the media at least twice daily - There will be continual updating of team and individual statistics which are posted at the end of each days competition - Stats packages should be provided to the Player Evaluation (Awards) committee at the end of each day